vudayani/spring-mcp-examples/github-lens/blog.md

 # Model Context Protocol: Unlocking the True Potential od AI workflows with Spring AI

 Model Context Protocol (MCP) is an open source project initiated by Anthropic, PBC and it has been making waves in the AI community.
 This blog will explore MCP, a protocol designed to simplify how Large Language Models (LLMs) integrate with tools, data, and workflows to fetch the context they need.
 We'll discuss what MCP is, why it has garnered so much attention, and how it empowers developers to create sophisticated AI applications.
 We'll also take a closer look at how Spring AI adopted MCP, enabling developers to leverage this technology seamlessly.
-Finally, I'll introduce GitHub Lens, a demo application I built using Spring AI MCP, to showcase how easy it is to build powerful AI-driven applications with MCP.
+Finally, we will take a look at GitHub Lens, a demo application built using Spring AI MCP, to showcase how easy it is to build powerful AI-driven applications with MCP.

 ## What is Model Context Protocol?